catalystneuro/neuroconv/docs/user_guide/temporal_alignment.rst

-Primary system: NeuroPixels ecephys probe (SpikeGLX) Secondary systems: SLEAP pose estimation (in `.slp` file format) of a mouse subject and event trigger times from when the mouse performed a certain interation with a mechanical device (stored in a `.mat` file)
+Primary system: NeuroPixels ecephys probe (SpikeGLX) Secondary systems: SLEAP pose estimation (in `.slp` file format) of a mouse subject and event trigger times from when the mouse performed a certain interaction with a mechanical device (stored in a `.mat` file)

 .. code-block:: python